Jierark/Notes/MIT Class Notes/6.5820/Lecture 13.md

 # Roofnet
 Roofnet started as a CSAIL Project in the 2000s, with the goal of creating a mesh network at scale.
 It aimed to achieve operation without central management, while maintaining a wide coverage and acceptable performance.
 Some of the nodes are placed around MIT campus.

+Some of the key design decisions in Roofnet are:
+- Unconstrained node placement.
+- Omni-directional antennas
+- Multi-hop routing - using both link-state and source routing
+- ETT
+- Sample Rate